Jump Around!

 And sometimes we get a little creative - plate hops, jumping rope, broad jumps, lateral hops - with how we can encourage you to jump and land on two feet.

 As we age, jumping is something many of us stop doing.
 Maybe it’s out of fear of injury.
-Maybe it’s losing confidence.
+Maybe it’s a loss of confidence.
 Maybe it’s simply not knowing how to progress it safely.
 But unless we intentionally train it… we lose it.

 Why is it so important?